 Shop for House of the Dead 2 & 3 Return on Amazon.com

 This extra-bloody beateump sandbox title (along with House of the Dead Overkill) marked Sega’s recent attempt to get back into taking risks with games that appeal to the hardcore gaming crowd.
 It has a simplied but engaging art style and many have compared the gameplay style to that of producer Atsushi Inaba’s previous game, God Hand.

 Critical reviews of MadWorld praised the game, so if you don’t mind some heavy violence in your Wii library, you might want to look into MadWorld.

 Geometry Wars: Galaxies: $7

 This is another old-school game that showed up on XBLA first, but has had a full retail release on the Wii.
 Of course, the developers added some extra goodness to the addictive shooter so it is worth the few extra dollars (plus you can also re-sell it, if needed).
 And luckily, Galaxies gives you the option of using a Classic Controller instead of the Wii-mote in case you don’t enjoy wrist cramps.

 It is hard not to love a good pinball game.
-Unfortunately, with the decline of arcades and more pinball machines falling into disrepair, it is getting harder to find a conveninent pinball machine in your neighborhood.
-Fortunately, there are some wonderful pinball simulators for consoles now, and one of the best compilations is afforable and on the Wii.
+Unfortunately, with the decline of arcades and more pinball machines falling into disrepair, it is getting harder to find a convenient pinball machine in your neighborhood.
+Fortunately, there are some wonderful pinball simulators for consoles now, and one of the best compilations is affordable and on the Wii

-There’s plenty of Lego games on the video game landscape and the Star Wars collaboration was one of the earliest and best of the bunch.
-Of course, its available on a handful of other platforms, but for just a handful of dollars, it’s hard to beat the combination of movie nostalgia, family friendly action and loads of laughs along the way.
+Of course, Lego Star Wars is available on a handful of other platforms, but for just a handful of dollars, it’s hard to beat the combination of movie nostalgia, family friendly action and loads of laughs along the way.